TheoBessel/SmartReco/README.md

 # SmartReco
-SmartReco is a CNN (Convolutionnal Neural Network) classificator written in C++ lang.
+SmartReco is a CNN (Convolutionnal Neural Network) classificator library written in C++ lang.
 Is goal is to identify element in pictures.